followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxValidationGroup/dxValidationGroup.md

 You can create the **ValidationGroup** widget using one of the following approaches.

 - [**jQuery**](/Documentation/Guide/Getting_Started/Widget_Basics_-_jQuery/Create_and_Configure_a_Widget/)
-    Use the **validationGroup** option in the widgets in which you need to specify a validation group.

         <!--JavaScript-->$(function() {
             var validationGroupName = "sampleGroup";
             $("#textBox1").dxTextBox({ name: 'FirstName' })